AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 The following blurb is a copy of the game intro screen.

-Your party of trusted adventurers is about to test their fortune by plundering a vast derelict passenger cruiser that was long lost after an accident at the Solar System's outer frontier and then unexpectedly rediscovered.
-The ship was abandoned by its crew during the accident, but reportedly safes and luxury shop inventories were not emptied.
-And neither were the zoo deck nor the robot holds.
+Your party of trusted adventurers is about to test its fortune by plundering a vast derelict passenger cruiser.
+The spaceship was abandoned and lost after an accident at the Solar System's outer frontier, but recently unexpectedly reappeared.
+Reportedly, deposit safes and jewelry inventories were never salvaged.
+Neither were emptied the robot holds, the arboretum nor the extravagant whole-deck habitat of natural and enhanced wild animals.
-Up to this day, dozens of autonomous life support subsystems with redundant power sources strive to mitigate any ongoing damage and they seem successful, because there are puzzling hints of teeming life and restless activity throughout the ship.
+Up to this day, countless autonomous life support and damage mitigation subsystems with redundant power sources busy themselves throughout dozens of decks.
+They seem successful, because there are abundant traces of ongoing metabolism all over the ship.
+That should make exploration so much easier.

-Your veteran crew is not the only Neptune Area group claiming the wreck, so you shouldn't count on reaching it unopposed.
-Even once you get there, expect danger and be ready to set up ambushes for the ship's feral denizens, to hide in shadows, cover tracks, bump into unspeakable horrors, hidden mechanisms and astounding technical treasures and make creative use of it all.
-The emergent hostile ecosystem of the giant vessel is bound to welcome intruders with bloody surprises of its own.
-As soon as you turn your back in fear, expect to be chased tirelessly by sight, sound and smell.
+Yours can't be the only shady Neptune Area crew interested in the giant wreck, so you shouldn't count on reaching it unopposed.
+The feral outer frontier denizens are not famed for scruples nor for restraint when using hazardous nano, cyber or bio technologies, Always look out for danger and be ready to hide in shadows, cover your tracks, set up ambushes, bump headlong into unspeakable horrors, obscure mechanisms and astounding technical treasures and make creative use of all you find, because you are on our own.
+If ever you turn your back in fear, expect to be chased tirelessly by sight, sound and smell.

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill